megascrapper/pawsey-poster-site/content/_index.md

 ### Other

-- **Train the model on pre-pandemic data:** As discussed before, the rise in work from home significantly affected occupancy levels of commercial buildings.
-A model trained prior to 2020 would be beneficial in tracking anomalies during and shortly after the pandemic, where work from home was still considered novel arrangements.
+- **Train the model on pre-pandemic data:** As discussed before, the shift towards permanent work from home arrangements significantly affected occupancy levels of commercial buildings.
+A model trained prior to 2020 would be beneficial in tracking anomalies during and shortly after the pandemic, where working from the office was still considered the norm.
 - **Improvements to data interpolation:** Each sensor records observations at slightly different times, leaving gaps in between.
 Our current approach to fill the gaps is to copy the value of the last reading.
 However, this may not be optimal, especially during extended outages where the sensors are offline.
 Several papers such as {{< cite "http://zotero.org/groups/4911682/items/PDGRBD78" >}} proposed ways to effectively fill gaps in observations.

 ## Acknowledgements